Galphaa/xsg-RPM-build/README.md

 for debugging use bash -x

-following dependency should be installed rpm-build rpmdevtools wget
+following dependency should be installed: rpm-build rpmdevtools wget